relloyd/halfpipe/README.md

 # copy a snapshot of all data from Oracle table DIM_TIME to Snowflake via S3...
 hp cp snap oracle.dim_time snowflake.dim_time

-# copy a snapshot of all data from Oracle table DIM_TIME to a S3 bucket connection...
+# copy a snapshot of all data from Oracle table DIM_TIME to an S3 bucket connection called demo-data-lake...
 hp cp snap oracle.dim_time demo-data-lake

+# copy data files from S3 bucket connection demo-data-lake into Snowflake
+# by filtering source objects using the regular expression myregexp...
+hp cp snap demo-data-lake.myregexp snowflake.dim_time

+# do the same as above, but only for changes that have appeared in S3 since the last time we looked
+# instead of a regexp to filter source objects, this accepts an object name prefix only
+# the object name format is fixed; see the command help for details of the format
+# (SK_DATE is both the primary key and column that drives changes)
+hp cp delta demo-data-lake.dim_time snowlfake.dim_time -p sk_date -d sk_date

 # copy changes to Snowflake found in Oracle table DIM_TIME since the last time we looked
 # repeat every hour...